michael-betz/michael-betz.github.io/_posts/2019-02-03-coreboot-on-hp-elitebook-8460p.markdown

 # Issues and workarounds
   * Windows 10 gets stuck in a blue-screen during boot and fails with an `ACPI_ERROR`.
 I fixed the problem by deleting my windows partition :D

-  * Debain logs showed errors related to a not responding Intel management engine.
+  * Debain logs show errors related to a non responding Intel management engine.
 That's actually not an error but a feature.
 Got rid of the error by adding the following to `/etc/modprobe.d/blacklist.conf`

   ```bash
   blacklist mei